TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 When to use LMAO in everyday conversation

-5) To show how much you enjoyed something or showing appreciation for someone’s humorous comment.
+- To show how much you enjoyed something or show appreciation for someone’s humorous comment.

 ROFL, which means “rolling on the floor laughing,” is another acronym regularly used alongside LMAO, such as “ROFLMAO.”
 ROFLMAO signifies something that’s very hilarious!

 LOL is an acronym for “Laugh Out Loud.”
 It is a common internet slang that is used to express humor or amusement.
-It also means to laugh very hard.
+It also means laughing very hard.
 LOL can also be written as “haha” or “hahaha.”

 LOLZ basically means “more than one laugh.”